Shaolin Temple (1982 film): Plot

-Jue Yuan later returns to the Temple, where the new Abbot asks if he can obey the vow to not murder.
+Following the events of the war, Li Shimin has established the new Tang dynasty and installed himself as Emperor.
+Jue Yuan stands in the main hall of the Shaolin Temple as the supervisor monk, now the new Abbot, asks if he can obey the vow to not murder.
 Jue Yuan vows that he will not kill, save to uphold righteousness, and the Abbot accepts this.
 Jue Yuan continues to swear his vows, but when he reaches the vow of celibacy, he is again conflicted.
-He eventually sees Bai Wu Xia, who has sneaked into a wing of the sanctum.
-He eventually vows to remain celibate, and she leaves.
-Jue Yuan is ordained as a true monk.
+After the Sifu's death, Jue Yuan had vowed to inherit his Sifu's legacy and dedicate himself to Shaolin monkhood.
+Saddened by this, Bai Wuxia gave Jue Yuan an amulet as a token of farewell.
+Jue Yuan now looks down at the amulet, then sees Bai Wuxia, who has sneaked into a wing of the sanctum.
+He reluctantly vows to remain celibate, and she leaves.
+Jue Yuan is ordained as a true Shaolin monk.
 He also becomes the kung fu Sifu of the Temple, leading the monks in their training.